noir-lang/noir/docs/docs/aztec/developer/noir-contracts/testing-contracts.md

 # Testing contracts

+Please use the [TUTORIAL-TEMPLATE](../../TUTORIAL-TEMPLATE.md) for standalone guides / tutorials.

 ## Testing in Noir

 Individual functions can be tested much like [how 'regular Noir' functions can be tested](https://noir-lang.org/nargo/testing).